TheGhoul21/lecture-notes-sdk/README.md

 # Lecture Notes SDK

-A TypeScript SDK for generating and managing lecture notes using AI, with support for both LaTeX and Markdown formats.
+A TypeScript SDK for generating and managing lecture notes using AI, with support for multiple AI vendors and both LaTeX and Markdown formats.

 ## Installation